 And the list goes on …

 I think that many freelancers think that something has gone wrong if they are struggling.
-Instead, they should realize that struggles are a normal of freelancing and that there are ways to overcome those struggles.
+Instead, they should realize that struggles are a normal part of freelancing and that there are ways to overcome those struggles.

 What advice would you give to a new freelancer?